-The bank does not have any non-performing assets or any past due loans as on June 30, 2022.
+The bank toes not have any non-performing as 2023.

 Table DF-4 - Credit Risk: Disclosures for Portfolios Subject to the Standardised Approach:

 Qualitative Disclosures:

 In line with RBI directive for implementation of the New Capital Adequacy Framework, the Bank accepts the ratings of RBI prescribed following External Credit Rating Agencies (ECRA); under standardisation approach.